PrefectHQ/terraform-prefect-ecs-worker/README.md

 This module deploys a Prefect 3 worker onto ECS Fargate using [Terraform](https://www.terraform.io/).
-It is intended to be used as a Note that flows will run inside the worker ECS task, as opposed to becoming their own ECS tasks.
+It is intended to be used as a

 ![image](https://github.com/PrefectHQ/prefect-recipes/assets/68969861/d148af90-58dd-4ce2-a160-e23fada6c895)